Know Your Worth: Five Steps to Understanding the Value of What You Own

 Over time, your home and life has likely become increasingly cluttered with possessions.
 When making a list and assigning values, start with the bigger stuff (e.g. house, jewelry, art, etc.).
 This way you can ease into the process.
 By the time you get to socks and sundries, you’ll be an expert.
 As you go, film and photograph everything so you have concrete evidence.

 2. Consider the variables

 Of course, the things you own seldom hold their value.
 In fact, all will either appreciate or depreciate over time; when doing the math, try to account for this.
-Also, talk to your insurance broker about the specifics of your policy and whether you will receive paiement for the replacement without deduction for depreciation or the item's value at the time of loss for your claim.
+Also, talk to your insurance broker about the specifics of your policy and whether you will receive payment for a replacement without deduction for depreciation or the item's value at the time of loss.

 3. Ask an expert

 Chances are, you will not have expert knowledge about all of your effects and what they go for.
 Feel free to reach out to an expert for specific items.
 Don’t know what that piece of art you bought a decade ago is valued at?
 Try an art dealer.
 And so on.